djgrillopena/IBM-Data-Science/README.md

 # IBM-Data-Science
 Data Science Certification

-This professional data science certification includes the folllowing 10 courses:
+This professional data science certification includes the following 10 courses:

 1-) What is Data Science?
 2-) Tools for Data Science